qbittorrent/qBittorrent/CONTRIBUTING.md

 Positive contributions are those which are reported with efforts to find the actual cause of an issue, or at the very least efforts were made to narrow it as much as possible.

-Requiring people to investigate as much as possible before opening an issue will more than likely avoid burdening the project with invalid issues or issues unrelated to qBittorrent.
+Requiring people to investigate as much as possible before opening an issue avoids burdening the project with invalid issues or issues unrelated to qBittorrent.

 The following are _not_ bug reports. **Check the [wiki][wiki-url], [forum][forum-url] or other places for help and support for issues like these**: